My name is Pauline and I sleep with my dog!

 By: Pauline (Website Owner)

-Unfortunately, there are some owners who don't have such a good relationship with their dogs, or their dogs have had a troubled past, which has resulted in nervous, fearful, or challenging behaviours from their pets.
+Unfortunately, some owners don't have such a good relationship with their dogs.
+Some dogs have had a troubled past, which has resulted in nervous, fearful, or challenging behaviours from their pets.

-However, it sounds like you and your Cocker Spaniel have a wonderful relationship and make good 'bed fellows'!
+However, it sounds like you and your Cocker Spaniel have a fantastic relationship and make good 'bed fellows'!

-Fortunately, there are many Cocker Spaniels that would never, ever, behave aggressively towards their owners, but we shouldn't overlook the fact that there are others that do behave aggressively.
+Thankfully, there are many Cocker Spaniels that would never, ever, behave aggressively towards their owners.
+However, we shouldn't overlook the fact that others do behave aggressively.

-As dog owners, I recommend we use our own judgement about our dogs and decide what's best for us in our own individual circumstances.
+As responsible dog owners, I recommend that we use our own judgement about where our pets sleep and decide what's best for us in our own individual circumstances.

 By: Marla Piginton